 Place the water, salt and butter in a saucepan and bring to the boil.
 Once boiling, throw in the flour, and stir vigorously until the mixture no longer sticks to the bottom of the pan.

 Transfer to a food processor or a clean mixing bowl, and beat in the eggs one by one.
+Be careful with the last egg as sometimes you only need half.
 The mixture should be shiny and smooth and have a dropping consistency.

 Place the mixture into a piping bag and pipe out marble-sized lumps on to a lined baking tray; alternatively, you can use two wet spoons to scoop out the dough.
 If the choux have little peaks, rub them out with a your finger.
 Bake for 10 to 15 minutes, or until they begin to turn golden.